openscilab/GSoC2024/IDEAS.md

 3. Testing PyCM different API calls
 4. Security tests

 * If you are looking for a set of software testing tasks and QA tasks, let's try this idea.
+Also, Basic Python programming skills are required.
+It's better to have background in software testing and quality assessment.
 * We categorized this idea as an **Easy** one and we expect it to take **175** hours.

 #### Mentor